sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 1. Open PowerShell.
 2. Navigate to the cloned project folder.
-3. Refer to [Enable Private Endpoint](#steps-to-enable-private-endpoint-on-the-azure-web-app-optional) if required.
-4. Run the following commands in PowerShell:
+3. Run the following commands in PowerShell:

    ```powershell
    # Variables to be updated